Your new design will be uploaded in:

 Developing the Protected Characteristics within our

 At Diamond Wood Community Academy, we are committed to creating an inclusive and respectful environment.
-Our Personal Development curriculum promotes the understanding and appreciation of the protected characteristics through the following approaches:
+Our RPSHE curriculum promotes the understanding and appreciation of the protected characteristics through the following approaches:

 • Incorporating stories, discussions, and activities that challenge stereotypes and promote positive attitudes towards all protected characteristics.